Cyber Security Tips to protect yourself

 Passwords

-2. We recommend that you use 2Fa (2 factor authentication) and recommend DUO.
-If you need help with DUO, contact us and we can help.
+- We recommend that you use 2FA (2 factor authentication) or MFA (Multi factor authenitcation) and we recommend Bitwarden.
+If you need help with Bitwarden, contact us and we can help.

 This may seem obvious but most people actually choose passwords that are very easy to guess.
 Believe it or not, the most common password is ‘123456’, closely followed by ‘password’.
 And don’t sit there feeling smug because you used your daughter’s birthday, your pet’s name or your favorite sport – they’re just as easy to crack.
 A 10 year old could it.

-Advice: Use at least 8 characters – include symbols, capital letters, numbers and preferably a made up word.
-Realistically no one can remember 324 passwords so we advise doing things like grouping them by using one password for social media, one for online banking and one for online shopping etc. And we don’t advise taping them to your computer screen, keeping them in your wallet or putting them in your desk drawer.
+Advice: Use at least 8 characters (we recommend 18) – include symbols, capital letters, numbers and preferably a made up word.
+Realistically no one can remember 324 passwords so we advise doing using a password manager with a strong master password that you can remember and have the password manager make up passwords – Bitwarden will auto enter passwords so you never even have to know the password yourself.
+Of course, We don’t advise taping the master password to your computer screen, keeping them in your wallet or putting them in your desk drawer though.

 Phishing